au-ts/sddf/docs/network/network.md

    This function also requires a config struct emitted by the [sdfgen](#sdfgen) tool.

-   Once the library has been initialised, you must also make sure that lwIP's first IP stack timeout is set by calling `set_timeout(ch)`.
-This starts a chain of timeouts that must be continuously reset.
+   Once the library has been initialised, you must also make sure to set the first timeout using the [timer subsystem](/docs/timer/timer.md).
+This will be the first of a chain of timeouts that must be continuously reset.

+   The lwIP stack requires regular timeouts for protocols like DHCP and TCP.
+   Timeouts can be set using the [timer client](/include/sddf/timer/client.h) `sddf_timer_set_timeout` API.
+Typically, we use an lwIP tick timeout value of 100ms, although you may prefer to use a smaller value.

 3. Include the following three functions in the user's `notified` function:
  * `sddf_lwip_process_rx()` in response to be notified by the Rx virtualiser.